scrof182/notey/README.md

 ## Usage

+'-f', '--first', help='First Setup for Notey'
+'-s', '--start_of_day', help='Used to create a new daily notes file from daily notes template' '-n', '--new_folder', help='Used to create a new high level folder' '-e', '--end_of_day', help='Perform a git push to remote repo', action='store_true' '-a', '--allmark', help='Restart Allmark'

 ### Initial Setup
   * Create a private git repo
   * Clone the repo to the folder you want your notes stored in via